Carol Boyce BSc, MCH, CCH, RSHom(NA)

 The 2012 Making a Difference film is busy raising funding for the projects featured and excellent progress is being made on both their Autism documentary and their project in the developing world.

-They have produced 70 videos for Vitality TV with another 60 currently being edited and 2013 will see the release of a short film about the use of homeopathy in farming.
+They have produced 250 videos for Vitality TV and are pushing on with their short film about the use of homeopathy in farming.

 Lucia Williams (Boyce) IMC